-Carrying costs for long-term liabilities, including debt service, actuarial determined pension contributions, and OPEB pay-go appropriations, are elevated but manageable, at 14.3% of governmental expenditures as of the fiscal 2018 comprehensive annual financial report.
-Some pension reforms have been undertaken, including shifting to more conservative assumptions while maintaining a relatively conservative statutorily closed amortization target for achieving full funding in 2040.
-Currently, the Commonwealth expects contributions to rise 8.9% per year until the projected date of full prefunding, in fiscal 2036.
+Carrying costs for long-term liabilities, including debt service, actuarial determined pension contributions, and OPEB pay-go appropriations, are elevated but manageable, at 14.3% of governmental expenditures in fiscal 2018.
+Pension reforms were undertaken in 2011, and the state has shifted to more conservative assumptions while maintaining a relatively conservative statutorily closed amortization target for achieving full funding in 2040.
+Based on a funding schedule that it updates every three years, the Commonwealth now forecasts contributions rising about 8.9% per year until the projected date of full prefunding, in fiscal 2036.
 Under state finance law revenues available for budgeting are net of statutory pension contributions and transfers for the Massachusetts Bay Transportation Authority (MBTA) and the Massachusetts School Building Authority (MSBA).